neuroergoISAE/POMDP-BCI/README.md

 pip install -e .
 ```

 Note: The CVEP experiment uses a CNN that can be trained using your GPU with Tensorflow.
-In order to do that, please refer to the [Tensorflow documentation](https://www.tensorflow.org/install/pip#step-by-step_instructions) on the section 'GPU setup'.
-Refer to [this table](https://www.tensorflow.org/install/source#gpu) in order to know which version of Cuda works with your Tensorflow version.
+In order to do that,
+please refer to the [Tensorflow documentation](https://www.tensorflow.org/install/pip#step-by-step_instructions)
+on the section 'GPU setup'.
+Refer to [this table](https://www.tensorflow.org/install/source#gpu) in order to know
+which version of Cuda works with your Tensorflow version.
+This project uses version 2.11.0.

 ## File structure
 ```